 AT&T has around 200,000 employees but only one CEO, says Chris.
 There’s no guarantee that working hard will net you that top position.

-Bet on yourself instead
+Bet on Yourself Instead

 I'd rather bet on myself – buy a business.
 You control it.
 The fruits of your work accrue to you, no one else.
 And when you work 50 hours, you get 50 hours of effort reinvested into your business.

-The numbers would certainly seem to bear this out as small businesses make up the vast majority of all businesses.
+The numbers would certainly seem to bear this out, as small businesses make up the vast majority of all businesses.

 According to data released by the SBA in 2022, there are 33.2 million small businesses (defined as having fewer than 500 employees).

-MBA graduates also have the baseline knowledge and skills to grow their operations and expand, either by purchasing local competitors or by diversifying into whole new industries.
+MBA graduates also have the baseline knowledge and skills to grow their operations and expand, either by purchasing local competitors or diversifying into new industries.
 This could lead to a sizable business portfolio with income rivaling that of CEOs of much larger operations.

 “You can also work your way up, buying a small business, acquiring others to grow until it’s a much larger operation,” says Chris.
 Buying additional businesses is a way for acquisition entrepreneurs to give themselves a big promotion.
 And it’s a lot more fun than subjecting yourself to a popularity contest and corny interview process at your current employer.